Frequently Asked Questions

 Council approves the general levy for the entire District’s budget, but that doesn’t mean you will see that same percentage change on your tax notice.
 Many factors influence the taxes on a given property making it different from the overall percentage approved by Council and reported in the media.

-Another factor is that the District of Mission collects taxes on behalf of other groups (Schools, Fraser Valley Regional District, Fraser Valley Hospital District, Fraser Valley Regional Library, BC Assessment, and the Municipal Finance Authority).
+Another factor is that the District of Mission collects taxes on behalf of other groups.
 They develop their own budgets outside of the District’s control.
-The rate passed by Council is only for the levies included on the Municipal – General and Municipal – Police lines that appear on your tax notice.
-Other charges such as water, sewer, garbage or recycling may also appear on your notice, but are not included in the general levy which is the number most often reported in the media.
+Other charges such as water, sewer, garbage or recycling/ composting may also appear on your notice, but are not included in the general levy which is the number most often reported in the media.

-When the annual budget is adopted by Council for the current year, Council passes a rating Bylaw.
-This Bylaw sets a levy rate for every taxable parcel of land, as defined on the BC Assessment Roll.
+When the annual budget is adopted by Council for the current year, Council passes a Tax Rate Bylaw.
+This Bylaw sets a levy rate for each class as defined on the BC Assessment Roll.
 This levy must be sufficient to raise revenue to pay all debts and obligations of the District falling due within the year.
-This rate applies to each $1,000 of net taxable value by property class.
+This rate applies to each $1,000 of taxable value of land and improvements.
 This rate is referred to as the General Tax Levy.

-The District of Mission is not the only authourity that taxes properties in the district.
-Six other taxing authourities derive a portion of their annual revenue from the property base:
+The District of Mission is not the only authority that taxes properties in the district.
+Six other taxing authorities derive a portion of their annual revenue from the property base:

-The assessed values of a property are determined by BC Assessment.
-BC Assessment is an independent agency created by the Provincial Government for the purpose of valuing properties for taxation purposes.
+The assessed value of a property and improvements are determined by BC Assessment.
+BC Assessment is an independent agency created by the Provincial Government for the purpose of valuing all properties in BC for taxation purposes.

 To be eligible for the home owner grant, you must be a Canadian Citizen or Landed Immigrant and ordinarily reside in British Columbia.
 This means you: